Analysis | The part of Fox News that Trump likes least is the part that’s most obviously objective

 In his tweet, the president compares two pollsters, Fox and Rasmussen Reports.
 He describes Fox News’s polling as “one of the worst polls” four years ago and touts Rasmussen as “accurate.”

 That is certainly the argument that Rasmussen makes.
-Shortly after the election, it declared that it was the second-most accurate poll on the presidential race, trailing only an Investor’s Business Daily poll.
+Shortly after the election, it declared that it was the second-most-accurate poll on the presidential race, trailing only an Investor’s Business Daily poll.
 (That IBD poll was somehow the most accurate despite having Trump winning the popular vote by two points, which is not what happened.)
 This determination, though, depends very much on what you’re looking at.

-In 2016, Fox News's polling missed the actual result by 2 percentage points when considering their four-party poll responses.
-(In other words, looking at their poll results which included minor candidates, as the election did.)
+In 2016, Fox News’s polling missed the actual result by two percentage points when considering their four-party poll responses.
+(In other words, looking at their poll results that included minor candidates, as the election did.)
 It had Hillary Clinton at 48 percent and Trump at 44; the actual result had Clinton at 48 and Trump at 46.
-(The Post's final poll, conducted with ABC News, had a similar margin, with Clinton at 47 and Trump at 43.)
+(The Washington Post’s final poll, conducted with ABC News, had a similar margin, with Clinton at 47 and Trump at 43.)

 If you consider that more accurate than Fox News’s result, fine.
 But it’s worth noting that this was not the most recent federal election.
 That came in 2018, with the midterms.
 On that one, Rasmussen was further from contention as “most accurate.”

-(The firm’s response to criticism of its 2018 miss is to assert that they were asking about something different from other pollsters and to accuse critics of fraud and defamation.)
+(The firm’s response to criticism of its 2018 miss is to assert that it was asking about something different from other pollsters and to accuse critics of fraud and defamation.)

 In his tweet, Trump for some reason transitions from presidential polling to approval polling, probably because he likes to elevate Rasmussen’s assessments of his approval rating.
 There’s an obvious reason for that: On 96 percent of days for which Rasmussen has measured Trump’s approval and FiveThirtyEight has compiled an average of all approval polling, Rasmussen’s value is higher, by an average of 4.6 points.

 The message Trump is trying to send with all of this is a weird blend of accusation and optimism.
 He wants to assure his most stalwart supporters that things aren’t as bleak as Fox News suggests — assuming with justification that many of his most stalwart supporters might have been watching Fox News.
-He also wants to cast polling in general as suspect, save a few exceptions such as the pollster which almost always shows him as more popular than everyone else.
+He also wants to cast polling in general as suspect, save a few exceptions, such as the pollster that almost always shows him as more popular than everyone else.

-At the moment, FiveThirtyEight's averages of polls in Nevada, Ohio and Pennsylvania have Trump trailing by 6.4, 1 and 4.7 points, respectively.
-Those results will change over the next 39 days and, even then, will likely deviate from the actual result.
-Fox's leads for Biden — respectively 11, 5 and 7 points — are wider than those averages.
+At the moment, FiveThirtyEight’s averages of polls in Nevada, Ohio and Pennsylvania have Trump trailing by 6.4, 1 and 4.7 points, respectively.
+Those results will change over the next 39 days and, even then, will probably deviate from the actual result.
+Fox’s leads for Biden — respectively 11, five and seven points — are wider than those averages.

 But the story is the same: Trump is in trouble.
 And that’s not a story Trump likes to share.